15 Best Movies About Strong Women (Female-Led Films Worth Watching)

 Brave (2012) – Dir.
 Mark Andrews & Brenda Chapman

 Merida rejects expectations and rewrites tradition - on horseback.
 A story about freedom, family, and defining your own fate.
+The first Pixar film with a female lead, and still one of the best.

 Mulan (1998 & 2020) – Dir.
 Tony Bancroft / Niki Caro